 The falling cost of satellites and launches have allowed a number of companies to buy and market satellites, and other systems to provide international service in competition with Intelsat.
 The growth of international systems has been paralleled by domestic and regional systems, such as Telstar, Galaxy, and Spacenet in the United States, Eutelsat and Telecom in Europe, and many single-nation indigenous systems.

-The 1990s have seen the development of LEO (low Earth orbit), non-geostationary satellite concepts.
+The 1990s have seen the development of LEO (low Earth orbit) and MEO (medium Earth orbit), non-geostationary satellite concepts.
 More sensitive radio receivers allow satellites in LEO to receive and relay signals from ground stations without the need for antennas that track the satellite as it moves across the sky.
 The first commercial service to operate from LEO was Iridium, but other similar services are now coming online, including Globalstar, ICO, and Ellipso.
-Depending on the height of their orbit, they are characterized as being either little LEO or big LEO and are used mainly to connect cellular telephones and business facsimile machines.
+Depending on the height of their orbit, they are characterized as being either LEO or MEO and are used mainly to connect cellular telephones and business facsimile machines.
 They may also connect computers in areas where landlines and other relays do not exist.
 New digital coding methods have resulted in a tenfold reduction in the transmission rate needed to carry a voice channel, enhancing the capacity of facilities already in place and reducing the size of ground stations that provide phone service.

 Communications satellite systems have entered a period of transition from point-to-point high-capacity trunk communications between large, costly ground terminals to multipoint-to-multipoint communications between small, low-cost stations.
 The development of multiple access methods has both hastened and facilitated this transition.
 With time-division multiple access (TDMA), each ground station is assigned a time slot on the same channel for use in transmitting its communications; all other stations monitor these slots and select the communications directed to them.
 By amplifying a single carrier frequency in each satellite repeater, TDMA ensures the most efficient use of the satellite's onboard power supply.